 What is it?

-Deep-drawing steel can be used to fabricate automotive body sides, roofs, floor pans, reinforcements, doors, deck lids and hoods with difficult shapes.
+Much like DS Type B, Deep-drawing steel can be used to fabricate automotive body sides, roofs, floor pans, reinforcements, doors, deck lids and hoods with difficult shapes.